 In addition to one off school visits and events we deliver The Catalyst Programme, a sustained contact programme that provides pupils from six hubs across Lewisham, Haringey, Wales, and Teesside with tailored support at multiple points in their school career, as well as an opportunity to visit Oxford.

-We also work alongside Jesus College and New College to form Oxford Cymru, supporting community outreach across Wales as welsh students are still under-represented at Oxford.
+We also work alongside Jesus College and New College to form Oxford Cymru, supporting community outreach across Wales as Welsh students are still under-represented at Oxford.

 In the 2022 – 2023 academic year, we worked with over 4,400 school pupils across more than 108 access and outreach events.